Jesusdiazcienciadatos/ationetdocs/AN-LocalAgent-TechGuide.md

 ##Software download instructions
 You can download the Local Agent installer from our Donwload Center.
 You'll need login credentials.
 Link: http://vm-atioapps1.cloudapp.net/downloadcenter
 For the first installation you´ll need to add all prerequisites for a correct installation.
-Check the option "Include Prerequisites" as shown in the picture.
+Check the option "Include Prerequisites" as shown in the **picture**.

 ##Setup instructions